Wind Chill Calculator guide

 The formula in plain language

 In plain language: The calculator uses the National Weather Service wind chill equation with air temperature in Fahrenheit and wind speed in miles per hour.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer